CuriousTech/GoldenChute/README.md

 **Web page:**
 The HIBERNATE and SHUTDOWN buttons send a message to the Goldenmate app to start the shutdown or hibernate process.
 The POWER OFF button will hold the power button for 5 seconds to shut the UPS off.
 This will cut power to everything, including the ESP32 most likely.
 RESET DISP causes a timeout in the display restart timer.
-When teh USP returns to AC power, once in a while the display malfunctions, but the data is still good.
+When the USP returns to AC power, once in a while the display malfunctions, but the data is still good.
 This just fixes it.
+Shutoff Watt Threshold prevents the delayed shutoff from operating until the watts out drops below the set value.
 HID Warn % is what Windows uses to pop up a warning.
 HID shutdown % is what Windows uses to shutdown when the battery level reaches that value.
 Set the warning above the shutdown.
 These are overridden by settings in Windows, though, so probably not useful.
 PPKWH (price per killowatt hour) is used for, well, calcuating cost.